Welcome to the Office of Elementary Instruction

-Character education is a part of every day in all elementary schools.
-The program has taken on a new focus with “LEADERS for Life” being implemented in all elementary classrooms.
-Students are engaging in the study of leadership.
-We believe that each student comes to us with special gifts and talents.
-Our mission is to develop the talents and gifts in every child.
-Through the “LEADERS for Life” program each child is given the opportunity to become a leader in their own right.
+Character education is a part of every day in all elementary schools, and our program has an intentional focus on developing leaders.
+Students are engaging in the study of leadership with an emphasis on using personal gifts and talents.
+Through the “LEADERS for Life” program, each child is given the opportunity to become a leader in their own right.
 Our goal is to prepare students to meet the challenges of the 21st century and take their place as world leaders.
 To learn more about the program, please visit our website: www.voyagetogreatness.com .

 Physical Education is a vital part of our school program.
 The health of our students has a direct connection to their ability to learn and be successful in school.
 Bradley County Schools is excited to celebrate the implementation of our nationally known physical education curriculum, SPARK.
-We are continuing to develop the PE4Life philosophy in our schools throughout the system.
+We are continuing to develop the PE4Life philosophy in our schools.
 Our goal is to introduce students to physical activities that will help them remain active and fit throughout their lives.
 This is one of the ways we are leading the fight against childhood obesity in our community.

 In partnership with the Family Resource Agency, Head Start/Pre-K is offered as a voluntary pre-school program funded by the Federal government and the State of Tennessee.
 Priority is given to children from low-income families, children with special needs, and English language learners.
 Children must be four years old on or before August 15 to enter the program.
 A limited number of slots are available for three-year-olds at some locations.
 To enroll, children must be three on or before August 15.
 Services offered include hearing, vision, developmental screenings, social services, and parent training.
 These services are offered free of charge.

-Applications are now being accepted for Bradley County Head Start/Pre-K at the Family Resource Agency located at 3680 Michigan Avenue Road.
+Applications are accepted for Bradley County Head Start/Pre-K at the Family Resource Agency located at 3680 Michigan Avenue Road.
 For more information call 423-479-4210.

 Bradley County Schools